bvis/docker-grafana/README.md

 Grafana with some limited automated data sources creation.

-It allows to activate Google Auth as login system.

 ## Description

 It's ready for add some specific prometheus and elasticsearch data sources.
 If you think it has sense to generalize its implementation